labgem/PPanGGOLiN/docs/user/writeGenomes.md

 RGPs have the following attributes:

-- The attribute 'spot' designates the spot ID where the RGP is inserted.
+- **'spot'** designates the spot ID where the RGP is inserted.
 When the RGP has no spot, the term 'No_spot' is used.
-- The 'Note' attribute specifies that this feature is an RGP.
+- **'Note'** specifies that this feature is an RGP.

-Here is an example showcasing the initial lines of the GFF file for the Acinetobacter baumannii AYE genome:
+Here is an example showcasing the initial lines of the GFF file for the _Acinetobacter baumannii_ AYE genome:

 ```gff
 ##gff-version 3